Religious beliefs are simply a bundle of preferential thinking. Any belief that rests on divine revelation is categorically untrue.

 Actions speak louder than words

 What I do say is, let’s see how people behave.
-Let’s see if their beliefs broaden their outlook, or make them narrow-minded instead.
+Let’s see if their beliefs broaden their outlook, and give them a greater capacity for reality-based reasoning rather than magical thinking, or whether their beliefs make them narrow-minded instead of open to the variety of experience.
 Let’s respect the behaviours that bring peace and love and kindness into the world.
 Pope Francis might be an example, the Dalai Lama might be an example, of those whose behaviours do in fact bring kindness into the world.
 But don’t ask them what they believe, or say that their beliefs ought to have legitimacy in law.
 Respect what they do, and what they bring about, and let that be sufficient.

 And if a religious belief brings about division, judgment of others, unkind or hateful behaviour towards others, or discrimination in employment or accessibility to goods and services, call it for what it is – self-serving self-righteous twaddle, not divinely ordained belief that bestows entitlement on believers.